History of Nikon Metrology | Nikon Metrology

 Owning a Nikon is not just about making a purchase it is about joining a growing family and becoming part of the future.
 Nikon provides you with the opportunity to enter a new world that you can help shape and define.

 We want to assure you that we will expend every effort to ensure our products and services will enhance your experience of imaging and help deliver you the results you want to achieve.
-Every aspect of our business from product development to customer service is constantly reviewed and adapted to an ever changing market to ensure that your needs are met and expectations are exceeded.
-Our corporate goal is to instil trustworthiness and our future creativity truly depends on your input.
+Every aspect of our business from product development to customer service is constantly reviewed and adapted to an ever-changing market to ensure that your needs are met and expectations are exceeded.
+Our corporate goal is to instill trustworthiness and our future creativity truly depends on your input.
 With optics at the heart of every imaging system, it's essential to choose the leading brand.
-With 100 years expertise in the field, Nikon has achieved a level of optical excellence unrivalled by any other.
+With over 100 years expertise in the field, Nikon has achieved a level of optical excellence unrivalled by any other.
 Combined with innovative technology and intuitive software you can be reassured that your Nikon equipment is second to none.

 Owning a Nikon System is just the beginning.